 Believe it or not, sugar is also a pet friendly weed killer.
 It puts the soil organisms into overdrive and the soil becomes temporarily unsuitable for plants.
 It is great for killing weed trees, bushes or vines that are hard to pull out.
 Simply pour some sugar at the base of the plant you wish to kill.
 If you are concerned about it becoming an attraction to pests, simply mix the sugar with equal parts chili pepper to deter those possible pests.

-The nice thing about all of these is that any of them can be combined to make more effective pet safe weed killers.
+The nice thing about all of the above remedies is that any of them can be combined to make more effective pet safe weed killers.
 Just mix them together.
-If the mixture is liquid and you will be using a spray bottle, add in a little dish soap.
+If the mixture is liquid and you’ll be using a spray bottle, add in a little dish soap.
 The dish soap will help the liquid stick to the weed better.

 Our pets are our friends and we don’t want to do anything to harm them.
 Using products that are available in your house to make pet safe weed killers is less expensive, just as effective and much safer than using the dangerous chemicals sold in stores.